 Dashain or Bada Dashain, the longest festival in Nepal celebrated for almost two weeks worshipping and making offerings to goddess Durga.
 The festival begins with Ghatasthapana where elders plant Jamara ( green rice, barley, and wheat saplings) inside a dark room and leave it there for 9 days.

-After Ghatasthapana, Dashain begins for real from the seventh day of the festival known as Phoolpati followed by Mahaastami, Nawami, and Vijaya Dashami.
-From Phoolpati to Nawami and even Dashami people sacrifice animals to goddess Durga.
-On the tenth day or Dashami, men and women in their best clothes visit their elders to seek tika ( red vermilion mixed with yoghurt and rice) accompanied by blessings.
+After Ghatasthapana, Dashain begins for real from the seventh day of the festival known as Phoolpati followed by Mahaastami, Navami, and Vijaya Dashami.
+From Phoolpati to Navami and even Dashami people sacrifice animals to goddess Durga.
+On the tenth day or Dashami, men and women in their best clothes visit their elders to seek tika ( red vermilion mixed with yogurt and rice) accompanied by blessings.
 This festival ends on the fifteenth day at Kojagrat Purnima.

 This festival is widely known for lighting up of homes with candles, oil-wick lamps and electric lights.
 It is also traditional to go from house to house singing Tihar songs and blessings, in exchange residents of the house give money and food.